 University of Wisconsin Extension Coding Bootcamp Reviews

 It’s essential to check the reviews of a coding bootcamp before applying, as they can vary significantly in quality.
-Course Report is one of the best resources available for coding bootcamp reviews, but there’s little data available on the University of Wisconsin’s program.
+The internet is full of student bootcamp reviews, but there’s little data available on the University of Wisconsin’s program.
 This is likely because the coding bootcamp here is so new, and therefore not many students have had the chance to review the program yet.

 That said, we’re not entirely out of luck.
 Coding bootcamps vary widely, but most Trilogy programs are similar in quality and curriculum.
 Students of other Trilogy programs rate them highly and report excellent course quality and post-graduation job success.
 Most students attest that Trilogy coding bootcamps are excellent places for beginners, as the helpful staff and flexible curriculum makes it possible to succeed without falling behind.

-Over time, more students will likely surface and review the program, so be sure to monitor Course Report for new information.
+Over time, more students will likely surface and review the program, so be sure to monitor the web for new information.
 Other review sites may also provide some insight, but we have no reason to doubt that this program will score highly among students and graduates.

 University of Wisconsin Extension Coding Bootcamp Cost